-It’s often said that Neighborhood House is cradle to grave because we serve people at every stage of life.
+It is often said that Neighborhood House is cradle to grave because we serve people at every stage of life.
 For the past 40 years, Neighborhood House has delivered meals to homebound seniors and disabled adults.
-Meals on Wheels is now our largest program, serving over 1,000 seniors a year.
-Currently, we are taking a step back in time and re-establishing much needed programs that were changing lives 123 years ago.
+Meals on Wheels is now our largest program, serving over 1,000 seniors annually.
+Currently, we are taking a step back in time and reestablishing much needed programs that were changing lives 125 years ago.
 We are helping adults gain skills needed to obtain and maintain employment.
 Through Summer Camp, After School Meals, and Summer Meals, we are keeping children off of the streets by providing a safe place to eat a nutritious meal and have fun.

 Neighborhood House is continually evolving, responding to the needs of the times, and this is what ensures that we will forever by one of Greater Peoria’s strongest institutions.